10 Vet School Interview Questions & How To Answer Them

 9. How Will You Pay for Vet School?

-Vet school isn’t cheap, and schools want students who have a plan when it comes to paying for their education.
+Vet school isn’t cheap, so asking this common vet school interview question helps the admissions team find a plan for students when it comes to their education.

 There are many funding opportunities available to college students.
 Admission committees will also be impressed to know if you have been awarded merit-based scholarships, as this demonstrates your academic achievements.